 Certain financial information that is normally included in annual financial statements, including certain financial statement footnotes, prepared in accordance with GAAP, is not required for interim reporting purposes and has been condensed or omitted herein.
 Accordingly, certain disclosures accompanying annual financial statements prepared in accordance with GAAP are omitted.
-In the opinion of management of the Company, the unaudited financial results included herein contain all adjustments, consisting solely of normal accruals, considered necessary for the fair statement of financial statements for the interim period included herein.
-The current period's results of operations are not necessarily indicative of the operating results to be expected for the period ending December 31, 2015.
-The accounting records of the Company are maintained in U.S dollars.
+In the opinion of management of the Company, the unaudited financial results included herein contain all adjustments, consisting solely of normal accruals, considered necessary for the fair presentation of financial statements for the interim period included herein.
+The current period's results of operations are not necessarily indicative of the operating results to be expected for future periods.
+The accounting records of the Company are maintained in U.S. dollars.